 Today, Tara advocates for more research funding that will advance treatment options for children with rare and inoperable brain tumors.
-On October 16, 2018, Tara chaired “No Laughing Matter – A Night of Comedy in Support of the Children’s Brain Tumor Project” at Carolines on Broadway.
-The fundraiser was a huge success with a hilarious line-up (including Ali Wentworth, Jessica Kirson and Jim Gaffigan), raising $450,000 for research.
-Visit nolaughingmatter2018.org for more information.
+For two years in a row, Tara has chaired “No Laughing Matter – A Night of Comedy in Support of the Children’s Brain Tumor Project” at Carolines on Broadway.
+The fundraisers have been very successful, raising more than $1.1M for research.
+Visit nolaughingmatter2019.org for more information.

 “I am forever indebted to Dr. Greenfield and Dr. Souweidane for saving my son’s life.
 I want to enable them to give that gift to more families impacted by this disease.”

 Tara is doing something.
 You can do something, too.
 Donate to the Children’s Brain Tumor Project today.